 Please get a receipt from the hotel when you check out.
+Do not use the initial booking email.
 Your receipt must include:

 - Your name

 - Name of hotel or Airbnb

 - Location of hotel or Airbnb

 - Dates of check-in and check-out

 - Amount paid (not a pre-stay estimate from a reservation)

 - Breakdown of taxes and fees by day

 - Method of payment